 e7 Health is a preventative health and wellness company and strongly recommends that everyone traveling to a country where Typhoid fever is highly prevalent should receive a vaccination against Salmonella typhi bacterial infection.
 No country currently requires vaccination as a condition for entry.
 However, health authorities such as the CDC, WHO, PAHO, the London School of Tropical Medicine and Hygiene and others, strongly recommend vaccination for many countries or for certain conditions of travel.
+We offer same day or next day appointments and allow you to book your appointments online!

 Required vs Recommended: